Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Counter-Propagating Waves

-where $K(m)$ is the complete elliptic integral of the first kind.
-This wave is an exact solution to the KdV equation and therefore will be an approximate solution to the cRB equations, to leading order, in the same way as the solitary wave solution in Section \ref{sec:CoCounterSol} was an approximate solution.
+is the complete elliptic integral of the first kind.
+This wave is an exact solution to the KdV equation and a natural initial condition for the cRB equations, in the same way as the solitary wave solution in Section \ref{sec:CounterSol} also was a natural initial condition since the Ostrovsky equation is an extension of the KdV equation.

 To reduce the number of parameters in the solution, we will assume that $f_2 = 0$, which means that the cnoidal wave is moving on a zero background.
-This will reduce the magnitude of the zero mean term, but it will not be zero, which is consistent with the approach for the solitary wave solution.
-To simplify notation we introduce the variable $\theta = \sqrt{\frac{f_1 - f_3}{2}}$.
-Explicitly for the co-propagating wave we have the initial condition
+This will reduce the magnitude of the mean term, but it will not be zero, which is consistent with the approach for the solitary wave solution.
+To simplify notation we introduce the constant $\theta = \sqrt{\frac{f_1 - f_3}{2}}$ and variable $\tilde{x} = x + x_0$.